Simply Business is pleased to provide tailored insurance options from:

 It covers any accidents or damages that happen in your home office (that’s right — your homeowners’ insurance doesn’t cover business-related incidents).

-Don’t put your business or your personal assets at risk; commercial insurance can protect you, your family, and your employees.
+Don’t put your business or your personal assets at risk.
+If you buy business insurance online with Simply Business you'll be set up with a commercial insurance can protect you, your family, and your employees.

 Read our FAQ for more info: Do I need business insurance?